awsdocs/amazon-vpc-user-guide/doc_source/vpc-network-acls.md

 ## Default Network ACL<a name="default-network-acl"></a>

-The default network ACL is configured to allow all traffic to flow in and out of the subnets to which it is associated\.
+The default network ACL is configured to allow all traffic to flow in and out of the subnets with which it is associated\.
 Each network ACL also includes a rule whose rule number is an asterisk\.
 This rule ensures that if a packet doesn't match any of the other numbered rules, it's denied\.
 You can't modify or remove this rule\.

 The following is an example default network ACL for a VPC that supports IPv4 only\.